CartoDB/carto-selfhosted/README.md

 # CARTO Self Hosted

-Deploy CARTO in a self hosted environment.
+Deploy CARTO in a Self Hosted environment.
 It is provided in two flavours:

 - [Kubernetes with helm charts](https://github.com/CartoDB/carto-selfhosted-helm)
 - Docker compose for single machine installations

+To be able to use CARTO Self Hosted you need to [contact CARTO](https://carto.com/request-live-demo/) and sign up for a CARTO License.

 ## Databases